Unity-Technologies/furioos-sdk-js/README.md

 - Check the color value
 - Changes the GameObject material color

-You can find a Unity demo project here: <br/>
+You can find a full Unity demo project here: <br/>
-You can find a Unreal Engine demo project here:
+You can find a full Unreal Engine demo project here:

 ## API
----
 #### constructor(sdkShareLinkID, containerDivId, options)
 Instanciate the player for a given application.
 | Property | Type | Description | optional | DefaultValue |